 Mill City Museum offers a full menu of innovative programs that are designed to meet your grade level's needs.
-The museum, built on the riverfront amid ruins of what was once the world's largest flour mill, is rich in history.
-Students learn about the intertwined histories of the flour industry, the river and the city of Minneapolis.
+The milling industry made Minneapolis famous.
+At Mill City Museum, located in the ruins of what was once the world's largest flour mill, students learn about the history of industry, the Mississippi River, and the growth of the city.

 Standard Museum Field Trip